newo-2001/MC-Modpack-Downloader/README.md

 If you are downloading from CurseForge:
 1. Download the archive for your modpack of choice from the [CurseForge website](https://www.curseforge.com/minecraft/search?class=modpacks).
 2. Place the `manifest.json` file contained in the archive in the root directory of the project.
-3. Open a terminal in the root directory and run the command `npm run curseforge`.
-4. Your newly downloaded mods should be located in the output directory (default: `mods`).

 If you are downloading from modpacks.ch:
 1. Open `settings.json` and change the values in the `modpacks.ch -> modpack` field to the corresponding values found on the page for the modpack in question on the [feed-the-beast website](https://www.feed-the-beast.com/).
 For more information see the [settings](#settings) section.

-2. Open a terminal in the root directory and run the command `npm run modpacks.ch`.
+Now regardless of the provider open a terminal in the root directory, run the command `npm start`, and follow the interactive prompt.
-3. Your newly downloaded modpack should be located in the output directory (default: `mods`).

 The script might come back saying some mods did not have a download url, this happens because mod authors can choose to disable API downloads on CurseForge to better monetize their work.
 If you get these messages, you will have to manually download these from somewhere (probably the [CurseForge website](https://www.curseforge.com/minecraft/).)
 When manually downloading, make sure the version number matches.